kbase/groups/README.md

   depending on the sort order. `asc` and `desc` sorts will include groups with group IDs, respectively, after and before the `excludeupto` string, non-inclusive.
   This can be used to page through the groups if needed.
+* `groupids` - list specific groups by ID in a comma separated list (e.g. `?groupids=groupid1,groupid2,...,groupidN`).
+If this parameter is specified, all other parameters are ignored.
+This method of listing groups is much faster than getting each group from the `/group/<id>` endpoint as external resource servers are not contacted for data.
+The order of the returned list is as the order of the IDs.
+  If an ID is listed more than once, the group data will also be listed more than once at the same locations.
+At most 100 IDs may be included.
+Unlike the standard list, if a private group where the user is not a member is specified, it *will* be returned, but only the `id`, `private`, and `role` fields will be included.
+Whitespace between commas is ignored.

 If the user is anonymous or not a member of the group, only custom fields that are both public and group listable (see custom fields below) are included.
 If the user is a member of the group,